imliuyzh/lfs101x-notes/chapter10.md

 ## The `/bin` and `/sbin` Directories
 The `/bin` directory contains executable binaries, essential commands used to boot the system or in single-user mode, and essential commands required by all system users, such as `cat`, `cp`, `ls`, `mv`, `ps`, and `rm`.
 Likewise, the `/sbin` directory is intended for essential binaries related to system administration, such as `fsck` and `ip`.

 Commands that are not essential (theoretically) for the system to boot or operate in single-user mode are placed in the `/usr/bin` and `/usr/sbin` directories.
 Historically, this was done so `/usr` could reside on a separate filesystem that could be mounted at a later stage of system startup or even over a network.
-However, nowadays most find this distinction to be obsolete.
-In fact, many distributions have been discovered to be unable to boot with this separation, as this modality had not been used or tested for a long time.
+However, many distributions have been discovered to be unable to boot with this separation.

 Thus, on most Linux distributions today, `/usr/bin` and `/bin` are actually just symbolically linked together, as are `/usr/sbin` and `/sbin`, so there are really just two directories, not four.

-## The /proc Filesystem
+## The `/proc` Filesystem
-Certain filesystems, like the one mounted at /proc, are called pseudo-filesystems because they have no actual permanent presence anywhere on the disk.
+Certain filesystems, like the one mounted at `/proc`, are called pseudo-filesystems because they have no actual permanent presence anywhere on the disk.

-The /proc filesystem contains virtual files (files that exist only in memory) that permit viewing constantly changing kernel data. /proc contains files and directories that mimic kernel structures and configuration information.
+The `/proc` filesystem contains virtual files (files that exist only in memory) that permit viewing constantly changing kernel data. `/proc` contains files and directories that mimic kernel structures and configuration information.
 It does not contain real files, but runtime system information, e.g. system memory, devices mounted, hardware configuration, etc.:
-- /proc/cpuinfo
+- `/proc/cpuinfo`
-- /proc/interrupts
+- `/proc/interrupts`
-- /proc/meminfo
+- `/proc/meminfo`
-- /proc/mounts
+- `/proc/mounts`
-- /proc/partitions
+- `/proc/partitions`
-- /proc/version
+- `/proc/version`

-/proc has subdirectories as well, including:
+`/proc` has subdirectories as well, including:

 - `/proc/<Process-ID-#>`
-- /proc/sys
+- `/proc/sys`

-## The /dev Directory
+## The `/dev` Directory
-The /dev directory contains device nodes, a type of pseudo-file used by most hardware and software devices, except for network devices.
+The `/dev` directory contains device nodes, a type of pseudo-file used by most hardware and software devices, except for network devices.
 This directory is:
 - Empty on the disk partition when it is not mounted
 - Contains entries which are created by the udev system, which creates and manages device nodes on Linux, creating them dynamically when devices are found
-  - /dev/sda1 (first partition on the first hard disk)
+  - `/dev/sda1` (first partition on the first hard disk)
-  - /dev/lp1 (second printer)
+  - `/dev/lp1` (second printer)
-  - /dev/random (a source of random numbers)
+  - `/dev/random` (a source of random numbers)

 ![](./images/10.2.1.png)